Informational

 What is Affiliate Marketing?

+We’ve all heard that with the internet, everything is just a click away.
 In this article, we’ll take a look at the specifics of affiliate marketing and the pros of both setting up an affiliate program as a business or joining one as an affiliate.
 At the end, there are a few steps to get you started, so that you can join the hundreds of thousands of businesses and affiliates taking advantage of affiliate marketing to reach new customers online.

 Defining Affiliate Marketing